Child Injury Lawyer

 Scrapes, bumps, and bruises are unavoidable facts of childhood.
 But when your child gets seriously hurt through no fault of their own, it can be very upsetting not only for your child but you as well.
 You might be entitled to compensation for your child’s injuries.
 However, claiming that compensation is rarely straightforward.

 No one can undo what has happened to your child, but the knowledgeable legal team at Deering Hedrick can help you protect their rights and pursue the recovery they deserve.
-To learn more about your options, continue reading or contact us for your free initial case review.
+To learn more about your options, continue reading or contact us for your initial case review.

 Top Causes of Child Injuries

 Let’s review some of the most common causes of child injuries:

 - Slips, trips, and falls – Children are more likely to fall due to their natural curiosity and tendency to explore, often without regard for the risks.
 They also have limited coordination and balance, making them more likely to trip or slip.

 - Traffic accidents – Children have smaller bodies than adults, so they are more vulnerable to severe injuries in traffic accidents, especially if they are not using an appropriate safety seat.

 - Driveway accidents – Many people think of their driveways as a safe haven for children, but a driveway is a hazardous spot for a small child.
 Many driveway accidents occur because drivers fail to check their surroundings before backing out of or pulling into a driveway.

 - Bicycle accidents – Many children lack the coordination necessary to safely navigate traffic and other hazards.
 Children are also less experienced bike riders, which can make accidents more likely.

 - Pedestrian accidents – Children are more likely to travel on foot, and many do not understand the dangers of crossing streets or the importance of obeying traffic signals.
 Children are also more likely to make risky moves, such as darting into the road or crossing streets without paying attention.